LluisJM/Life-Series/README.md

 ### The Boogeyman

 - This is one or more players chosen at the beginning of each session.
-- The server does not reveal who the Boogeyman is except to the Boogeyman him/herself.
+- The server does not reveal who the Boogeyman is except to the Boogeyman themselves.
 - They become hostile and have to lsr.kill 1 green or yellow person to be cured.
 - If not cured by the end of the session, they get put down to 1 life for the next session.
 - The Boogeyman also gets a temporary buff to absorption, regeneration and fire resistance after performing the lsr.kill.